programmerpunks/CMSTheme-Frontend/README.md

 ### Description

-- This is admin and user dasboard for implementing CMS functionality
+- This is an admin and user dasboard for implementing CMS functionality

 ### Technologies used: